 The third situation applies if you previously filed a chapter 13 bankruptcy that was not dismissed and you received a discharge of debts.
 In this situation, you can file for chapter 7 bankruptcy six years from the date you filed your previois chapter 13 petition.
 You can file for chapter thirteen again two years from the date you filed your previois chapter 13 petition.

-At Tucson Bankruptcy Attorney we do not ask you to fill in a long, exhaustive questionnaire before making an appointment at Tucson Bankruptcy Attorney.
+At our firm we do not ask you to fill in a long, exhaustive questionnaire before making an appointment.
 Instead, our firm will do the paperwork for you.
 All you have to do is answer the questions and provide needed financial verification such as paycheck stubs, bank statements and income tax filings.

-Tucson Bankruptcy Attorney’s explain the Difference Between Chapter 7 and Chapter 13?
+Bankruptcy Attorneys explain the Difference Between Chapter 7 and Chapter 13?

 However, even if your income is too high, you may still be able to file a Chapter 7 if you can pass the means test.
 We will work with you to determine if you have enough of the standard offsets and deductions to put you in the category of people who still qualify to file a Chapter 7 even though they earn more than the median income.